LJMUAstroecology/flirpy/README.md

 The tiff images will be geotagged if GPS information is present in the raw data.

 Output images are numbered.
 If SEQ file 1 contains 1800 frames, the first frame from SEQ file 2 will be numbered 1800.

+**Be sure to double check the image size you're expecting.
+Flirpy by default assumes 640x512**

 ## Installation